mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2020

+1. Yuan, Y., Chen, X., & Wang, J. (2020, August).
+Object-contextual representations for semantic segmentation.
+In European conference on computer vision (pp. 173-190).
+Springer, Cham.
+  - study the context aggregation problem in semantic segmentation.
+  - TP: i) learn object regions under the supervision of the GT segmentation. ii) compute the object region representation by aggregating the representations of the pixels lying in the object region iii) compute the relation between each pixel and each object region, and augment the representation of each pixel with the *object-contextual representation* (weighted aggregation of all the object region representations)

 1. Wilson, Garrett, and Diane J. Cook.
 "A survey of unsupervised deep domain adaptation."
 ACM Transactions on Intelligent Systems and Technology (TIST) 11, no. 5 (2020): 1-46.
   - unsupervised domain adaptation can handle situations where a network is trained on labeled data (source domain) and unlabeled target data (related but different domain) with the goal of performing well at target domain
   - 3 TL: i) inductive (target and source tasks are different) ii) transductive (tasks remain the same while the domains are different, domain adaptation) iii) Unsupervised (inductive with no labels)